v4nn4/v4nn4.github.io/_posts/2023-10-24-stable-diffusion-and-time-reversal.md

 $$ e^{-\frac{\sigma^2}{2}\int_0^t \beta_s ds } = e^{-\frac{\sigma^2}{2}t} \frac{1- (1-\sigma_0^2)\alpha_{1-t}}{1-(1-\sigma_0^2)\alpha_1} $$

 which tends to $$0$$ as $$t \rightarrow 1$$.
-This means that the variance contribution of the firm term is null.
+This means that the variance contribution of the firm term is zero.
 The variance of the second term is more involved but leads to :

 $$ \frac{(1-\gamma \alpha_{1-t})^2}{\gamma \alpha_{a-t}} \left[ \frac{1}{1 -\gamma \alpha_{1-t}} - \frac{1}{1-\gamma\alpha_1} \right] $$